-^{1} Since USB flash drive connection is supported in firmware versions "05" and later, those firmware versions take longer from power-on until the RUN LED turns on green compared firmware versions "04" or earlier.
-The time to enable the Ethernet port does not change.
+^{1} Since USB flash drive connection is supported in firmware version "05", the firmware version takes longer from power-on until the RUN LED turns on green when a USB flash drive is not connected compared with other firmware versions.
+However, the time for the Ethernet port to be enabled does not change.